Chair: Professor S. Maleki

 Placement: Students who score a grade of 4 or 5 on the Advanced Placement C-exam (mechanics and/or electromagnetics), an A on the physics A-levels, a 5 or above on the Higher Level or a 6 or above on the standard exam of the International Baccalaureate (provided they earn the IB diploma), may be given credit for up to a maximum of two courses (PHY 120 and/or PHY 121 ).
 If a student does not earn the IB diploma, they will be given credit only if they pass the higher level exam with a grade of 6 or above.
 Students who score a grade of 4 or 5 on both the Physics 1 and Physics 2 AP exams will earn one SET credit in Physics.

 Prerequisites: There are no placement test requirements for courses in the Department of Physics and Astronomy.
 All courses numbered above 100 have prerequisites.
-Please review the course descriptions to identify the requirements.
+Please review the course descriptions below and listed under Physics to identify the requirements.